obetomuniz/obetomuniz/README.md

 🔺 [Minas Dev Telegram](https://t.me/minasdev)

-Similar to Minas Dev Newsletter, Minas Dev Telegram's is a channel where we sync our community members on Telegram.
+Similar to Minas Dev Newsletter, Minas Dev Telegram's is a channel where we sync our community members on Telegram about everything in our community.

 🕴 **[Listtta](https://listtta.com)**